 What we’re about

-This group meets monthly to discuss subjects of import to humanity and how it relates to Freemasonry.
-From philosophy and religion to science, history, and politics, this study center debates any subject under the sun in the hope to understand the world and one’s self in it.
+This group meets monthly to discuss subjects of import to humanity.
+From philosophy and religion to science, history, and politics, this study center presents, discusses and debates a variety of subjects in the hope of gaining a better understanding of ourselves and the universe around us.
+By meeting and discussing important ideas and issues, we grow in understanding, tolerance, and wisdom.

-Any person who is a freethinker, tolerant and open, and who seeks rational discourse is invited to attend and learn more about one’s self, the world, the universe, and Freemasonry.
+The Masonic Philosophical Society was created by Universal Freemasonry to promote the eradication of ignorance in all its forms.
+Any person who is a freethinker, tolerant and open, and who seeks rational discourse is invited to attend and learn more about oneself, the world, the universe, and Freemasonry.

 Website: http://www.philosophicalsociety.org